Be the Solution for a Plastics Free Future

 If not you, then who is going to break our dependence on single use plastics?
 Fortunately, individuals, the business community, city governments, and not for profits are assuming leadership.

 However, more needs to be done.
-Let’s explore what you and like minded individuals can do to reduce single-use plastics in our lives.
+Let's explore what we all can do to reduce single-use plastics in our lives.

 The Power of Collective Action

 Historically, an explosion of collective action has been a powerful tool for addressing societal problems.
 The Victory Gardens Campaign is an example of collective action that helped solve the problem of hunger.